-Managing your Service subscription, identities, API credentials or mTLS certificates can all be done via the Atlas Portal.
+Managing your Service subscription, identities, API credentials, or mTLS certificates can all be done via the Atlas Portal.
 Log in to your account and navigate to the corresponding section.
-If the functionalities of the portal don't cover your requirements, you may use the built-in button on the right to request additional support.
+If the functionalities of the portal don't meet your requirements, you may use the built-in button on the right to request additional support.

 Please contact the account manager or Sales Engineer who assisted you in setting up your account.
-You can also reach out to our Support team: https://www.globalsign.com/en/company/contact
+You can also reach out to our Support Team at: https://www.globalsign.com/en/company/contact

 Below are the default rates for a DSS Account.
 (Note: Default rates can be adjusted, depending on use case and requirements.)